orandoo/steamclean/README.md

   -h, --help            show this help message and exit --dryrun              Run script without allowing any file removal.
   --nodir               Do not clean redistributable directories.
+  --autolib             Attempt to auto detect Steam libraries in use.
   -l LIBRARY, --library LIBRARY
                         Additional Steam libraries to examine (comma
                         separated).